Ausiarm/T2A2-marketplace/docs/README.md

 ## Wireframes
 - ![Wireframes](FF_Wireframe.png)
     - These served as a platform to narrow down the scope of the project, they have been left unmodified as the ultimate goal of the project is to get to the point where it reflects the wireframe design.
 They can be further broken down into desktop, tablet, and mobile views:
-        - Desktop
+        - Desktop ** need to elaborate on these points
+            -
-        - tablet
+        - tablet ** need to elaborate on these points
+            -
-        - Mobile
+        - Mobile ** need to elaborate on these points
+            -

 ---